-Logging in: AT LEAST TWICE PER WEEK

-Be sure you are logging in to the course in Carmen each week, including weeks with holidays or weeks with minimal online course activity.
+- Logging in: AT LEAST TWICE PER WEEK - Be sure you are logging into the course in Carmen each week, including weeks with holidays or weeks with minimal online course activity.
 (During most weeks you will probably log in many times.)
-If you have a situation that might cause you to miss an entire week of class, discuss it with me as soon as possible.
+If you have a situation that might cause you to miss an entire week of class, discuss it with me as soon as possible. - Office hours: REQUIRED - Attending at least 1 virtual office hour each week is required.

-Office hours and live sessions: REQUIRED

-Attending at least 1 virtual or in-person office hour each week is required.
 (Note the weeks will run Monday through Sunday.)
 The TAs and I will provide an array of times to accommodate you.
-Office hours will begin Monday, January 14, 2019 which is also

-- when we will begin documenting attendance.
-To receive credit virtually, you must log in AND participate in the discussion.
-To receive credit in-person, you must attend a session AND check-in with the person hosting it. - Strategically placed Checkpoints: REQUIRED & COMPLETE THEM AS THEY APPEAR Each cluster of topics has a corresponding set of questions pertaining to the material presented.
-These items provide short quick reviews of key concepts presented in the videos.
-Completion and accuracy counts for 2% of the overall 10% for Participation in Virtual Learning.
+Office hours will begin Monday, May 18 which is also when we will begin documenting attendance. - Strategically Placed Checkpoints: REQUIRED & COMPLETE THEM AS THEY APPEAR Each cluster of topics has a corresponding set of questions pertaining to the material presented.
+These items provide short quick reviews of key concepts presented in the lectures.
+Completion and accuracy of your answers also counts towards 2% of the overall 10% of Participation in Virtual Learning.